 Shima Onsen, Gunma

 Kashiwaya Ryokan (English) Has a plan available for booking that includes vegan dinner (Japanese style) and breakfast (Western or Japanese style), as well as access to their various tattoo-friendly onsen.
 One person reported that they found oysters in their miso soup one day when staying here and recommends that you tell them clearly you don’t eat oysters/shellfish.
 The accommodation requests that you contact them ahead of time and let them know exactly what you don’t eat (English).
 However, a vegan plan (English) is available for booking directly from the website.
 Patrons with tattoos are accepted.
-Read an article from Kashiwaya Ryokan, “Tattoo-Friendly Onsens: Will the Day Come When These Become the Norm in Japan?” here (English) and check their listing on Tattoo Friendly (English).
+Read an article from Kashiwaya Ryokan, “Tattoo-Friendly Onsens: Will the Day Come When These Become the Norm in Japan?” here (English).

 Minakami, Gunma

-Hot Spring Resort Matsunoi (English) has a western-style restaurant (洋食レストラン), shown at the bottom of the page, that can accommodate vegans when the request is made in advance.
+Hot Spring Resort Matsunoi (English) has a western-style restaurant (洋食レストラン) that can accommodate vegans when the request is made in advance.
 Inquire directly with the property.
 Photos are from a 7-course vegan dinner.
 The restaurant is also open to non-guests.
 Breakfast for guests is reported to be buffet-style at a different restaurant.

 Kusatsu Onsen, Gunma